rh-mobb/aro-workshop-content/aro-content/200-ops/day2/labels.md

     node/user1-mobbws-cluster-zljxp-worker-{{ azure_region }}1-gkhgf
     ```

-    Pending that your output shows one or more node, this demonstrates that our MachineSet and associated nodes are properly annotated!
+    Pending that your output shows one or more node(s), this demonstrates that our MachineSet and associated nodes are properly annotated!

 ## Deploy an app to the labeled nodes